Leogaogithub/Big-Data-Analysis-HDFSOperation/README.md

 # MyHDFSOperation
-this project is a simple project to show you how to interact with HDFS
+this project is a simple project to show you how to interact with hadoop HDFS in java

 ## compile
   mvn package